silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/How_Tos/Dynamic_Default_Fields.md

 # Default Values and Records

 ## Static Default Values
-The [DataObject::$defaults](api:SilverStripe\ORM\DataObject::$defaults) array allows you to specify simple static values to be the default values when a record is created
+The [DataObject::$defaults](api:SilverStripe\ORM\DataObject::$defaults) array allows you to specify simple static values to be the default values when a record is created.

 A simple example is if you have a dog and by default it's bark is "Woof"
 ```php